-Any change in environment can be scary for your child whether they are just going to preschool or they are off to university.
-The first few weeks or even months will be a period of adjustment for both you and her.
+Any change in environment can be scary for your child whether they are just starting preschool or they are off to university.
+The first few weeks or even months will be a period of adjustment for both of you.
 So what can we expect in this new phase?

-1. Tears: Don't be surprised if your child or yourself or both tears up on the first day of school.
-Accept your emotion and that of your child.
-Don't let them feel as though there's something wrong with them.
+1. Tears: Don't be surprised if you or your child, or both of you tear up on the first day of school.
+Accept your emotion and those of your child.
+Don't make them feel as though there's something wrong with them.
 If you're the tearful one, that's okay too - your little baby is growing up and that's a big deal.

-Don't take it personal.
+Don't take it personally.
 Remember your reasons for moving her out of old school.
 You may have to remind your child - and yourself - many times in the weeks to.
-Allow your child to express their anger (as long as they are not hurting themselves of being destructive).
-Once the child calms down, explain your reasons for moving them from their old school.
+Allow your child to express their anger (as long as they are not hurting themselves or being destructive).
+Once the child calms down, explain your reasons for moving them out of their old school.

 You may have to do this a few times before your child settles into a routine and starts to enjoy the environment.

 4. New culture: The new school will come with a change in culture.
 Before you reject it, take some time to understand it.
-It may help you to know what the school motto and vision statements.
+It may help you to know the school's motto and vision statements.
 As part of your back to school preparation, take some time to find out more about your child's new school.
 It's your school too and you will be expected to be present and active as long as your child is in attendance.

-All of this will help you to figure out the culture of your new environment.
+All of this will help you figure out the culture of your new environment.
 Once you understand it, decide: is this the right place for your child?
-How do you and your children adopt to this new environment?
+How do you and your children adapt to this new environment?
 What can you do to measure the gaps you've identified at your child's new school?
 The summer holidays are a good time to start doing some of these back to school preparations.

 Now that we have an idea of what to expect at your child's new school, here are my five tips for getting through the "New School Blues".

-1. Write down why you chose the school: Relax.
+1. Write down one good thing about your new school: Relax.
 You did your research.
 You checked it from all available angles.
-You may even have googled a list of things to look for when choosing a new school (like this one right here or maybe even this one).
-Keep a list to remind you of the things you liked about the school and why you chose that particular one over all the others.
+You may even have googled your new school and have a full dossier and history of the institution ...
+Keep a list to remind you of the things you liked about the school and how your child will benefit from attending that school.

-2. Be an active part of your school community: I'm not telling you that you have to be a part of the Parents Teachers Association (PTA) or that you need to volunteer for every event - if you feel led to do so and your calendar can accommodate it go right ahead.
-What I am saying is: support your children's teachers in the job that they do.
+2. Be an active part of your school community: I'm not telling you that you have to be a part of the Parents Teachers Association (PTA) or need to volunteer for every event - if you feel led to do so and your calendar can accommodate it go right ahead.
+What I am saying is: support your children's teachers in the job they're doing to educate your child.

-5. Pray for your children: As parents this is one of our main responsibilities.
-We need to pray our children up and ensure that they are covered under the blood of Jesus.
-Bot sure what to pray?
-Check out this article about the 5 Prayers We Should Be Praying For Our Children.
-Before your child leaves the house each day, suit her up in her armor.
+5. Pray for your children: As parents, this is one of our main responsibilities.
+We need to pray for our children and ensure that they are covered under the blood of Jesus.
+Not sure what to pray?
+Here are 5 prayers we should be praying for our children .
+Before your child leaves the house each day, suit him up in his armor.